shubhu163/GADot_CS_Project/README.md

 ### Methodology
 Two datasets were used for training and evaluation: <br>
-CSE-CIC-IDS2018 dataset for training
+CSE-CIC-IDS2018 dataset for training <br>
-CIC-IDS2017 dataset for evaluation
+CIC-IDS2017 dataset for evaluation <br>
-20 significant features were extracted using a custom feature extractor The LUCID model was trained using the grid search technique with Adam optimizer for 50 epochs WGAN was used to generate fake benign samples for perturbing DDoS samples The adversarially trained LUCID model was evaluated by perturbing the following features in the test dataset:
+20 significant features were extracted using a custom feature extractor <br>
+The LUCID model was trained using the grid search technique with Adam optimizer for 50 epochs <br>
+WGAN was used to generate fake benign samples for perturbing DDoS samples <br>
+The adversarially trained LUCID model was evaluated by perturbing the following features in the test dataset: <br>
-Flow Duration
+Flow Duration <br>
-Packet Length Mean
+Packet Length Mean <br>
-Flow Packets per second
+Flow Packets per second <br>
-Flow bytes per second
+Flow bytes per second <br>